Tubbz-alt/elbv2-target-registration/README.md

 1. Fill in information for some parameters

   `a.
-Primary instance id`

-  `b.
-Secondary instance id`
+Primary instance id` | `b.
+Secondary instance id` | `c.

-  `c.
 NLB Target Group ARN`

-  Dockerfile.
-It is created by [following this tutorial](https://runnable.com/docker/python/dockerize-your-flask-application).
-2. I have changed it to accomodate latest version of ununtu and `python3`
-3. To build docker image `docker build -t todo-flask:latest .`
-4. To run the docker container `docker run -it -p 5000:8888 todo-flask `
+2. If backend servers are Windows (most likely), adjust the `sleep` interval (currently 20s but you might need to increase it.
+This is because it is not possible to register an instance to target group if it's "stopped"

+3. Also adjust the timeout value of the lambda function otherwise it got killed before it completes the `sleep` cycle.